Autism (Part 1) • Autism (Part 2) • Autism and job • ADHD • Monotropism

 -

-Need for Precise Instructions:
+- Need for Clear Instructions:

-- Routine and Predictability: Autistic people often find comfort in routine and predictability.
-Precise instructions help in maintaining this predictability and avoiding anxiety-inducing surprises.
+Autistic people often find comfort in routine and predictability.
+Precise instructions help to maintain this predictability and avoid anxiety-inducing switch of the single "attention tunnel" to another context.

 -